syncfusion-content/flutter-docs/Flutter/pdf-viewer/hyperlink-navigation.md

 # Hyperlink navigation in Flutter PDF Viewer (SfPdfViewer)

-The SfPdfViewer supports the hyperlink navigation that enables the hyperlinks in the PDF document and tapping on the hyperlink will open the URL in the browser.
+The SfPdfViewer supports the hyperlink navigation that enables the hyperlinks in the PDF document and tapping on the hyperlink it will open in the browser.

 ![Hyperlink navigation dialog](images/hyperlink-navigation/hyperlink_navigation_dialog.jpg)